GenaGrig/eCommerce-pp5/README.md

 SEO in HTML on a website is implemented only in navigation bar and headers on each page.
 All other titles and names visible on a front-end is written in html as Django tag for ease of use.
 All the product names, information and descriptions are stored in database.
 Images as well are stored in cloud services and has no alternative attributes written in the html code.

-XML-sitemap and robots.txt is presented for this website in the root of the project.
+XML-sitemap and robots.txt are presented for this website in the root of the project.

 # Deployment